basp/nanibot/README.md

 generator service is described in a seperate section.

 > Note that even though `markov_server` and `nani_bot` do work well together,
-> they are totally obvious about eachother and should remain so.
+> they are totally oblivious about eachother and should remain so.
 The only way
 > they should be related is via an `gen_event` module registed as a handler
 > to the `nani_event` process.